carpentries-incubator/machine-learning-neural-python/_episodes/04-create_net.md

 # Finally, we will define our network with the input and output of the network
 model = Model(inputs=inputs, outputs=outputs)

-# We define the network optimization method: ADAM, with the learning and decay rate
-custom_adam = tf.optimizers.Adam(learning_rate=0.0005, decay=0.0002)
 ```
 {: .language-python}